 The platform eToro uses is web-based and this fits in well with the position eToro has taken in the trading world.
 Rather than go head to head in terms of advanced features with other brokers, they have instead catered to their target audience.
 This gives an impressive user experience for the new or casual user.

-In terms of features, the platform has basic charting functionality that is simple to use. eToro also offers basic technical indicators that traders can use; from Moving Averages to Bollinger Bands and Stochastics.
-However, the more experienced trader may not find all the indicators or advanced functionality they are used to having available to them.
+In terms of features, the platform has basic charting functionality that is simple to use and has an intuitive feel to it. eToro also offers the core technical indicators ranging from Moving Averages to Bollinger Bands and Stochastics.
+The more experienced trader whilst able to get by may find the range of indicators somewhat limiting.

-Demo accounts with some other brokers do not allow users to experiment with copy trading.
-At eToro things are different and it is possible to do try it out.
+eToro broker demo accounts allow you to do lots of experimentation.
+For example, with some other brokers we reviewed, we found that they do not allow users to experiment with copy trading.
+Our eToro broker review found that things are different and it is possible try it out without spending real money.

 You can trade your Virtual Portfolio and follow someone else’s real trades to get a feel for the process or use the demo account to trade your own strategies.
 This is a positive feature of the platform and using the demo account to trade on a stand-alone basis or copy trading is a neat way to get the feel for the site as a whole.